Rockets, Nuclear Weapons and Flag Burning

 the United Nations,

-But when when you're strong and you don't you don't apprise your rivals of your abilities and you act weak then they do something stupid yeah and that's what's happening right now in the world there was a reason why Hamas did not go into Israel during the Trump administration because we know what Donald Trump would do
+And that's what's happening right now in the world.
+There was a reason why Hamas did not go into Israel during the Trump administration, because we know what Donald Trump would do.

-He would say, you started it and I'm going to give every bomb missile that Israel wants and they will finish it.
+He would say, You started it, and I'm going to give every bomb missile that Israel wants, and they will finish it.
+And

 And that's what's really tragic.

-And now, with a $36 trillion debt and a $1.2 trillion annual service cost, it's bigger than the defense budget, and radical cuts, and then mismanagement, woke Pentagon policies, 50,000 recruits, now we are giving an image of weakness.
+And now, with a $36 trillion debt and a $1.2 trillion annual service cost, it's bigger than the defense budget and radical cuts and then mismanagement, woke Pentagon policies, 50,000 recruits.

-Yeah, I like, I think it was Trump's
+correction.
+Yeah, I like when I think it was Trump's

 those hostages better be home

-By that I mean when he took out Soleimani, he told the Iranians essentially this man was responsible for killing over 2,000 soldiers in Iraq through the strategy of importing shape charges,
+By that I mean when he took out Solemni, he told the Iranians essentially this man was responsible for killing over 2,000 soldiers in Iraq through the strategy of importing shape charges,

 And then Iran said to him,